mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 2. Create a custom Symfony form type for the required credentials and return it as part of the :ref:`config interface<ConfigFormAuthInterface>`.
 3. Create a custom service that builds and configures the Guzzle client required to authenticate and communicate with the third party service.
 Use an [existing supported factory or create a new one](#authentication-providers).

-Registering the Integration for Configuration
+Register the Integration for Configuration
 _____________________________________________

 If the integration has extra configuration settings for features unique to it